“The Watch on the Rhine by Moonlight”, 1919 (C3310)

 Francis Marion Williams Papers, 1862-1866 (R0413)

-These are Civil War papers of Francis M. Williams, a native of Fredericktown in Madison County, Missouri, who served in the 4th Missouri Militia Regiment and the 50th Missouri Infantry.
-The collection includes correspondence and military papers concerning duty at St. Francis Bridge and in Iron and Washington counties in Missouri.
+The Francis Marion Williams Papers contain the Civil War documents of a native of Fredericktown, Madison County, Missouri.
+He served in the 4th Missouri Militia Regiment, a unit composed of six-month volunteers under the command of Colonel P. Simpson and later as a sergeant of Co.
+F of the 50th Missouri Infantry.
+The collection includes correspondence and military papers concerning duty at the St. Francis Bridge and in Iron and Washington counties in Missouri.

 John M. Williams Autobiography, no date (C3367)